top of page

 There are several quality AI-powered research tools available now.
 My favorite for general use is Perplexity.
 This works similarly to a search engine.
 You type in your query, but instead of getting pages of links of varying degrees of usefulness and reliability, you receive an answer akin to a personalized encyclopedia entry along with citations and links to sources that are overwhelmingly top-tier outlets like research journals, encyclopedias, and trusted news organizations.
 ChatGPT and Gemini also have access to the live web and can cite their sources when instructed to do so.
 This speeds up research and fact-checking immensely and ups the trust factor with AI tools because you can see exactly where they are getting their information.

-Misconception 3: It’s Cheating
+Misconception 3: Using AI Is Cheating

 AI can handle a lot of tasks on editors’ to-do lists and vastly speed up the process.
 When the work is suddenly so much easier, of course it can feel like using AI is cheating.
 Think about this: Was using spellcheck cheating?
 Or what about the dictionary?
 Was it cheating when you had to thumb through the pages to find the entry because you did not have every word in the English language memorized?
 Was it cheating when editors moved from marking up paper to using word processors?